raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 on a DSO session does not necessarily imply that all other operations on that DSO session have also failed, or that future operations will fail.
-The client should assume that the server will make its own decision about whether or not to close the DSO session, based on the server's determination of whether the error condition pertains to this particular operation, or would also apply to any subsequent operations.
-If the server does not close the DSO session then the client SHOULD continue to use that DSO session for subsequent operations.
+The client should assume that the server will make its own decision about whether or not to end the DSO session, based on the server's determination of whether the error condition pertains to this particular operation, or would also apply to any subsequent operations.
+If the server does not end the DSO session by sending the client a Retry Delay message (see {{delay}}) then the client SHOULD continue to use that DSO session for subsequent operations.

 ## Server-Initiated Termination on Overload